Skip to content

 It’s 2:05 am…

 The phone rings.
+A successful ransomware attack encrypted every file on your network.
 That is one of the worst things you could hear as a business owner.
-Your office is on fire, the whole building is going up.
-There’s not going to be much left.
+Because you lack offsite backups that you’ve tested, you may be facing permanent data loss—and a business-ending event.
 They keep talking, but you don’t register anything else they’re saying.
 There’s only the knot in your stomach as you start asking yourself, “Okay, what do we do now?”

 Do you know what your answer would be?